Understanding Window Tint Glue Removal

 Window tint removal tools

-• Tint Glue Remover Products: Use commercial products such as Goo Gone, 3M Adhesive Remover, or Chemical Guys Sticky Citrus to dissolve any glue residue on the window.
+• Tint Glue Remover Products: Use commercial glue removal products to dissolve any glue residue on the window.

-• Cleaning Cloths and Sponges: After removing the glue residue, wipe it all away with microfiber cloths or non-abrasive sponges.
+• Cleaning Cloths and Sponges: After removing the glue residue, wipe it all away with microfiber cloths or non-abrasive sponges like natural sponges.
 It is ideal to use a glass cleaner in the end to leave an impeccable surface.

 • Gloves: It is recommended to add chemical-resistant (nitrile or latex) gloves to protect your hands while using adhesive removers or any harsh solutions.